mitchellporter/friends-relation-parse-cloud-code/README.md

 **Instructions:**

-Simply replace *INSERT-RELATION-KEY-HERE* with the name of your relation key in Parse, and submit your new Cloud Code file to Parse.
+Simply replace *INSERT-RELATION-KEY-HERE* with the name of your relation key in Parse, and upload your new Cloude Code file.